 Having watched them you won’t have any questions left.
 There is also a blog and multiple text FAQ.
 Tech support quickly reacts to the inquiries of users and provides quality assistance.
 There are no problems here.

-WordPress is a free CMS.
+WordPress is an open-source CMS.
 This means that it doesn’t offer centralized tech support, just because no one pays for it.
 Instead, the service has an official forum and multiple user communities, where you can get answers to any questions, irrespective of their complexity.
 WordPress can boast a powerful community of web developers.

 That’s why, you won’t face problems when looking for scripts, templates and plugins.
 YouTube abounds in millions of uploaded video tutorials on how to work with the system.
 That is, you will have to work independently searching for suitable materials in CMS.
 Fortunately, there are many of them, even though, their quality varies a lot.
 You need to choose wisely.

 WordPress vs Shopify.
 It goes without saying that Shopify is a leader in the comparison of this parameter.
 When using WordPress, you will have to rely on your own skills and knowledge or look for the help of other users in case of a problem.
 If you website stops working for some reason, no one will be responsible for that.
 This won’t happen in Shopify.

 Shopify is a paid website builder that offers 14-day free trial.
 WordPress is a free CMS, but you need to buy separate hosting and domain name to use it.
 The final cost may also include a paid template, plugin and, maybe, even programmer services or any other scripts.

 ✔ Basic Shopify ($29/mo);

 ✔ Table Rate Shipping – $99;